FlexoZA/wanthykom/README.md

 // → UpdateArticle component fetches article data
 // → AddArticle component renders in edit mode with pre-filled data
 // → User modifies and submits
-// → Store updates article with new timestamp
+// → Store updates article with new timestamp and automatically refreshes list
-// → UI returns to list with updated article
+// → UI returns to list with updated article visible immediately
 ```

 #### Deleting an Article